Floorplan Restoration by Structure Hallucinating Transformer Cascades: Neural Floorplan Restoration

 \subsection{Loss Functions}

 Our neutral network reconstructs a floorplan in three cascades.
-In each cascade, we take the reconstructed components, match with the corresponding ground-truth components, and inject loss functions.
+In each cascade, we take the reconstructed components, match them with the corresponding ground-truth components, and inject loss functions.
 The matching is done in exactly the same way as DETR~\cite{detr}, based on the type classification and the bounding box estimation.
 The first cascade is for invisible direct rooms, and we match against only the GT invisible direct rooms.
 For the second cascade, we match against the GT invisible direct/indirect rooms.
 For the third cascade, we match against the GT invisible direct/indirect rooms and invisible doors.

-Without loss of generality, we use the second cascade as an example to define loss functions, where reconstructed invisible room instances are matched against the corresponding ground-truth.
-The loss functions consist of the three terms for the room-type classification, the bounding box parameter regression, and the segmentation mask estimation:

-$L_{type}$ is a standard softmax loss with per-category weighing. $\mathcal{I}_{all}$ is a set of indexes of all the reconstructed room instances.
-With abuse of notation, $p_i$ denotes the classification score of the GT room type (i.e., the room type of the matched GT). $w(i)$ denotes a weighing constant associated with the GT room type to compensate for the imbalance in the training data.
-Concretely, the weight is set inversely proportional to the number of samples in the training set, which is (1.135, 3.7.
-0.6.
-0.63, 0.47, 1.2, 2.2, 0.76, 0.48, 0.18, 0.763, 0.524, 0.33, 0.7, and 0.1) for (living room, kitchen, bedroom, toilet, balcony, corridor, tatami , washroom. bathroom, closet, closet door, open door, door, entrance, and no-room), respectively.

-$L_{bbox}$ sums the discrepancies of the bounding box estimation over the matched instances.
-The first term in the summation is the L1 norm of the 4-dimensional bounding box parameter vector (the center, the width, and the height in the normalized image coordinate). $b_i$ denotes the estimated parameter vector and $\hat{b_i}$ denotes the corresponding GT vector.
-The second term is the intersection over union score between the reconstructed and the ground-truth bounding boxes.

-$L_{seg}$ sums the discrepancy of the segmentation mask over the matched instances.
-The first term in the summation is the standard dice loss between the estimated mask ($m_i$) and the GT ($\hat{m_i}$).
-The second term is the average focal loss of the per-pixel mask value. $\mathcal{P}$ denotes the set of pixels in the domain. $m^p_i$ (resp. $\hat{m}^p_i$) denotes the estimated (resp.
-GT) per-pixel mask value.
+We descried the loss fuctions in more details in the supplements.

-\section{Floorplan refinement and vectorization}
+\subsection{Floorplan refinement and vectorization}